2022 North American heat waves: June

-A historic heat wave affected the Midwestern United States and Southeastern United States in the second week of June 2022.
+A historic heat wave affected the Midwestern United States and Southwestern United States in the second week of June 2022.
 In Phoenix, a daily record was tied, as the mercury soared up to 114 °F (45.6 °C).
 In North Platte, Nebraska, a record temperature of 108 F was recorded.
 In Death Valley, a man died when trying to refuel gas as temperatures climbed to 123 F. In Rocky Mountain National Park, the excess heat resulted in rapid snowmelt, and the flooding forced a trail in the park to close.
-A trail was also shut down at Joshua Tree National Park, where temperatures were predicted to reach as high as 117 F. Temperatures in Memphis soared to 98 F, with a heat index of 110 F. This forced over 125 million people under excessive heat warnings.
+A trail was also shut down at Joshua Tree National Park, where temperatures were predicted to reach as high as 117 F. Temperatures in Memphis soared to 98 F, with a heat index of 110 F. The heat dome resulted in over 125 million people under excessive heat warnings.
 In Odessa, Texas, thousands of residents were left without water, even as the temperature got to 105 F. In San Antonio, every day in June 2022 was at least as hot as 97 °F (36 °C), except for June 28.
 On June 13, St. Louis hit 100 °F (37.8 °C), breaking the daily record.
-In addition, from the 13–16, the morning low never went below 81 °F (27.2 °C), breaking the warmest morning low record for the next 4 days.
+In addition, from June 13-16, the morning low never went below 81 °F (27.2 °C), breaking the warmest morning low record for the next 4 days.
 In Chicago, Midway Airport recorded three days with high temperatures of at least 100 F between June 14 and 21.
 On June 17, the heat dome moved over the Mid-Atlantic briefly, causing a record high of 99 F in Washington DC, and tying the record high of 96 F in Baltimore.

-On June 20, Minneapolis set a daily record high of 101 F, with a heat index of 105 F. June 18 saw Mobile, Alabama have a record high of 100 F. This was the first time Minneapolis saw triple digits in four years.
+On June 18 saw Mobile, Alabama have a record high of 100 F. On June 20, Minneapolis set a daily record high of 101 F, with a heat index of 105 F. This was the first time Minneapolis saw triple digits in four years.
 Grand Forks, North Dakota saw a daily high record of 100 F in June 19, and Houston and Galveston saw record highs of 101 F and 97 F respectively on June 20.

 Heat in Alaska triggered 31 wildfires.